KonkerLabs/traccar/README.md

         * https://www.traccar.org/identify-protocol/
         * https://www.traccar.org/forums/forum/devices/
         * to have access to the tracking log ... use "docker log" on the running instance of your server

+### Notes when using DIGITAL OCEAN

+* create a container-based droplet (RancherOS) -- mininum 10USD/mon machine
+* log and enable swap file - 4Gb as stated on https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-centos-7
+*

 ### Usage